Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

+Furthermore, an examination of the influences of covariates on GAM-QR, LightGBM and LSTM is presented in Table B.3 of the online Appendix B. Regarding GAM-QR, the ``noco'' version outperforms the ``co'' version across both sharpness and cost.
+The phenomenon is opposite to LSTM.
+For LightGBM, although the ``noco'' version demonstrates slightly better in sharpness, it incurs more cost in inventory.
+That is also why we use the non-covariate version of GAM-QR in combinations, while including covariates for LightGBM and LSTM.

-In a nutshell, combining probabilistic forecasts significantly improves both forecasting and inventory management.
-However, a trade-off relationship exists between the two tasks.
-For example, log-opt performs the best when we evaluate forecasting using the logarithmic scoring rule.
-However, its excellent forecasting performance does not help save inventory costs.
-Besides, SA seems to achieve a fair result in the two tasks.
-In practice, how to select appropriate combinations requires further consideration.
+In a nutshell, the amalgamation of probabilistic forecasts presents notable enhancements in both forecasting and inventory management.
+However, the use of approaches like ETS and ARIMA that choose the best out of a set of possible models still performs reasonably well and, in some cases, better than probabilistic forecast combinations.
+In any case, a trade-off relationship exists between the two tasks.
+For example, while log-opt excels in forecasting assessment using the logarithmic scoring rule, its superior forecasting performance does not necessarily translate into cost savings in inventory management.
+Finally, SA emerges as a method capable of achieving a balanced and equitable outcome across both forecasting and inventory management tasks.